 What is a SKU?

 SKU (pronounced "skew") stands for Stock Keeping Unit.
 A SKU is the unique identifier for each Product you sell.
 SKUs are a core part of retail and ecommerce selling.

-You may write the title or description for a Product differently on different channels, but the SKU will remain consistent.
-This allows Sellbrite to identify the Product across many channels.
-SKUs also make filtering your Products, working with inventory, and using sales reports much easier.
+Your title or description for a Product may vary for different channels, but the SKU should remain the same.
+This allows Sellbrite to identify the Product across many sales channels.
+SKUs also make working with inventory and using sales reports much easier.